 See Note 6, "Long-Term Debt," to our unaudited consolidated interim financial statements in Part I, Item 1 of this report for a description of our senior secured credit agreement, including our revolving credit facility and tranche B term loans; our 5.25% senior notes due 2025; and our 5.25% senior notes due 2027.
+See also "-Acquisitions" above regarding the pending Crisco acquisition.

 In light of the COVID-19 pandemic and out of an abundance of caution, we made a revolver draw of \$100.0 million in mid-March 2020 under our \$700.0 million revolving credit facility under our credit agreement.
 We subsequently repaid all revolver borrowings in May and June 2020.
-As a result, as of June 27, 2020, our revolving credit facility was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$698.4 million.
+As a result, as of October 3, 2020, our revolving credit facility was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.9 million, was \$698.1 million.